gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 status: draft
 ---

-I'll get to Amazon reviews in a minute, but first, if you'll allow me, a quick gripe about shopping online.
+I'll get to Amazon reviews in a minute, but first, if you'll allow me, a quick gripe about shopping online in general.

 The other day I was shopping for a new bed-side lamp.
-On sites of well-known brands (Ikea, Pottery Barn, etc.) it was sometimes hard to tell from the pictures if I'd be getting a quality product.
+And even on sites of well-known, respectable brands (Ikea, Pottery Barn, etc.) it was hard to tell from the pictures if I'd be getting a quality product.
 Then I tried the classic "Best Lamps of 2025" listicles (I have to imagine they were full of paid placements).
 [NYT Wirecutter](https://www.nytimes.com/wirecutter) had some fine options too.
 From Google searches I stumbled across a few sites with artsy lamps in the <i>thousands</i> of dollars.
 Hey, no judgement if that's your thing, but I'm a simple man.
 I want a sturdy lamp that'll last me a few decades and not break the bank.

 At least for me, this is a pretty common experience buying a product online.
 I have a rough dollar amount in mind that I think I should have to pay (given cost of materials, manufacturing, shipping, etc).
 And I want to find a product that meets my expectations for quality.
 But then I go online and I'm flooded with options, many of which are super high quality, but cost an arm and a leg, and many of which look potentially well-constructed at first, but upon closer inspection would likely break while in transit to my front door.